hsutter/cppfront/docs/cpp2/types.md

 }
 ```

 The above is the same as in Cpp1 because most of Cpp2's `#!cpp operator<=>` feature has already been merged into ISO C++ (Cpp1).
-In additiona, in Cpp2 comparisons with the same precedence can be safely chained, and always have the mathematically sound transitive meaning or else are rejected at compile time:
+In addition, in Cpp2 comparisons with the same precedence can be safely chained, and always have the mathematically sound transitive meaning or else are rejected at compile time:

 - **Valid chains: All `<`/`<=`, all `>`/`>=`, or all `==`.** All mathematically sound and safe chains like `a <= b < c` are supported, with efficient single evaluation of each term.
 They are "sound" because they are transitive; these chains imply a relationship between `a` and `c` (in this case, the chain implies that `a <= c` is also true).